 A chronological celebration of the life and contributions to movies of Merian C. Cooper (1893-1973), adventurer turned filmmaker.
 Tossed from the Naval Academy and wanting to make his father proud, he becomes a bomber pilot in World War I, assists the Polish resistance, escapes from a Soviet prison, and becomes a documentary filmmaker.
 He brings his camera close to stampeding elephants and lunging tigers.
 With "King Kong," he used stop-motion animation.
 Other innovations include his use of aviation in movie making and his embrace of Technicolor and Cinemascope.
 Archival interviews of Cooper and his partner, Monty Schoedsack, add to the soundtrack.
 Talking heads also comment.
-Written by

 Did You Know?